Telegraph Hill Centre Today

 - Telegraph Hill Centre – opened in 1972 (for a full history please see – Telegraph_Hill_Centre_History )

-- London Borough of Lewisham (LBL) funding was cut in 1986/7
+- London Borough of Lewisham (LBL) funding was withdrawn in 1986/7

-The Centre was faced with a shortfall in revenue for the costs of outreach and community workers which it was able for some time to make up with grants from charitable trusts to continue services for the community.
+Faced with a shortfall in revenue for the costs of outreach and community workers, the Centre applied for and received grants from charitable trusts to continue services for the community.

 - The Church became the freeholder of the Centre building in 1987